philsf-biostat/SAR-2022-008-GJ/README.md

 ## Associated analysis

 This analysis is part of a larger project and is supported by another analysis, linked below.
-The support analysis describes the methods used to impute missing data as a requisite to perform the analysis presented here.
+The other analysis employs the same methods here to answer a related research question, using different data from the FEVS survey.

 **Association between leadership commitment and telework satisfaction at NASA (2020): sex-adjusted stratified analysis**